-Every year as warmer weather approaches, I make several homemade products for summer including my homemade sunscreen and these homemade bug spray recipes.
+Every year as warmer weather approaches, I make several homemade products for summer.
+This includes my homemade sunscreen and these natural bug repellent recipes.

-I don’t use sunscreen often because it limits vitamin D production and I prefer to eat my sunscreen instead.
-This homemade insect repellent spray recipe, on the other hand, gets daily use where we live.
-(Unfortunately!)
+I don’t use sunscreen often because it limits vitamin D production.
+I prefer to eat my sunscreen instead.
+This homemade insect repellent spray recipe, on the other hand, gets daily use where we live (unfortunately!).

 Why Homemade Bug Spray?

-At my house, we joke about mosquitoes being the size of birds, and they certainly do seem to come in flocks!
+At my house, we joke about mosquitoes being the size of birds.
+They certainly do seem to come in flocks!
 Keeping bugs away with a good mosquito repellent is a top priority, especially with small children who are prone to scratching mosquito bites.

 What’s the Deal with DEET?

-While I am serious about avoiding bug bites, I don’t want to use nasty chemicals like DEET to do it.
-DEET is present in many commercial insect repellents and has mixed results when it comes to safety.
+While I am serious about avoiding bug bites, I don’t want to use nasty pesticides and repellents like DEET to do it.
+DEET is in many commercial insect repellents and has mixed results when it comes to safety.

-The EPA weighed in on DEET in 1998 and again in 2014, saying “it does not present a health concern to the general population, including children.”
+The EPA weighed in on DEET in 1998 and again in 2014, concluding it doesn’t have health concerns for most people, even for kids.
 Looking at their long list of warnings and precautions, I’ll stick with my natural bug spray.

-“N,N-diethyl-meta-toluamide (DEET) is the usual go-to for commercial bug spray.
-It’s incredibly controversial, and for good reason….
-Dr. Abou Donia, a Duke University pharmacologist, found that “rats treated with an average human dose of DEET (40 mg/kg body weight) performed far worse than control rats when challenged with physical tasks requiring muscle control, strength and coordination.”
+Dr. Aboue Donia, a pharmacologist found that rats treated with an average human dose of DEET had some issues.
+They performed far worse than control rats on physical tasks requiring muscle control, strength, and coordination.

-In the same study, Dr. Abou Donia found that DEET caused “neurons to die in regions of the brain that control muscle movement, learning, memory and concentration.”
-The pharmacologist says that children are at a higher risk for brain changes after DEET exposure because their skin absorbs it more readily.
+In the same study, DEET caused neurons to die in parts of the brain that control muscles, learning, memory, and concentration.
+Young children are more at risk because their skin absorbs things more readily.

-It’s also interesting to note that as of 2018 the EPA has yet to complete an endocrine disruptor screening on DEET, so that data is still unknown.
+It’s also interesting to note that so far the EPA has yet to complete an endocrine disruptor screening on DEET.
+So we don’t know know how it affects hormones.